-Dry Bulb, Wet Bulb and Dew Point temperatures are important to determine the state of humid air
+Dry Bulb, Wet Bulb and Dew Point temperatures can be used to determine the state of humid air.

 The Dry Bulb, Wet Bulb and Dew Point temperatures are important to determine the state of humid air.
 The knowledge of only two of these values is enough to determine the state of the moist air - including the content of water vapor and the sensible and latent energy (enthalpy) in the air.

 The Dry Bulb temperature, usually referred to as "air temperature", is the air property that is most commonly used.
 When people refer to the temperature of the air they are normally referring to the dry bulb temperature.